tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.21.5 =
+= 8.22.0 =

-2016/01/16 - Fixed 'fb_app_id' value for some 32bit platforms where max integer size is 2147483647.
-Added shorter / more helpful notice, displayed for users without admin privileges, for images that are too small.
+2016/01/30 - Added a call to getimagesize() for images in the content without width / height attribute values.
+Added a new module for BuddyPress rtMedia to include WP Media Library image IDs in BuddyPress activity images (Pro version).